S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Methodology

-The HPB framework, shown in Fig.~\ref{model}(c), consists of two main components: the Strip Self-Attention (SSA) module in Fig.~\ref{model}(d) and the Local Interaction Module (LIM) in Fig.~\ref{model}(e).
+The Hybrid Perception Block (HPB) framework, shown in Fig.~\ref{model} (c), consists of two main components: the Strip Self-Attention (SSA) module in Fig.~\ref{model} (d) and the Local Interaction Module (LIM) in Fig.~\ref{model} (e).
 The overall operation is defined as follows:

 where $x \in {\mathbb{R} ^{H \times W \times C}}$, $H \times W$ represents the resolution of the input at the current stage, while $C$ denotes the feature dimension, and $DWConv$ means the depth-wise convolution.
 The SSA module can be formulated as: